piku/cloud-init/README.md

 ## Quick Hacks

-If you want to use these files to provision an already running instance, this should work:
+If you want to use these files to provision an already running machine, this should work:

 ```bash
 sudo cloud-init clean --logs